MaskSearch: Querying Image Masks at Scale

-Unfortunately, despite numerous applications that arise from querying examples based on mask properties, there is a lack of system support for these queries~\cite{hong2020human}.
-For example, according to~\cite{plumb2022finding}, to identify examples for which the model relies on spurious correlations, researchers have to manually examine the explanation maps for each image.
+As the above examples illustrate, querying databases of masks is important in ML applications.
+Unfortunately, there is a lack of system support to efficiently execute these queries~\cite{hong2020human}.
+According to~\cite{plumb2022finding}, to identify examples for which the model relies on spurious correlations, researchers had to manually examine the explanation maps for each image.
 This tedious approach is clearly untenable and calls for a system that efficiently supports mask-based queries.